jakeyap/Stance-Detection/README.md

 Save(d) to which directory? /home/user/Stance-Detection/test
 ```

-Note: Please ensure that Choice 1 & 3 was run previously and its output files exists in /home/user/Stance-Detection/test before running Choice 4.
+Note: Please ensure that Choice 1 & 3 was run previously and its output files exists in ```sh /home/user/Stance-Detection/test ``` before running Choice 4.

-Note: If "Runtime Error" occurs due to Rank0Tensors, please repeat Step 1 - 3 without running Choice 1 or 3.
-The torch model in running TSA is probably affecting the CF torch model's train/evaluation mode.
+Note: If ```sh Runtime Error ``` occurs due to ```sh Rank0Tensors ```, please repeat Step 1 - 3 without running Choice 1 or 3.
+The torch model in running TSA is probably affecting the CF torch model's training/evaluation mode.

 ### Description
 This Choice runs Collaborative Filtering using fastai's collab learner model.
-First, the top 20 most frequent base nouns are resampled (derived from Topic_polarity_CF.csv).
-Users from Topic_tweets_CF.csv are also resampled according to the new top 20 base nouns.
+First, the top 20 most frequent base nouns are resampled ```sh (derived from Topic_polarity_CF.csv) ``` .
+Users from ```sh Topic_tweets_CF.csv ``` are also resampled according to the new top 20 base nouns.
 The polarity scores of the base nouns are then averaged based on the newly sampled users.
 This is then feeded into the CF model to work on a user level.
 The processed dataset is splitted into a test set (20%) and training set (80%).
 The CF model is then trained for 5 epochs and then evaluated using Root Mean Square Error (evaluation is done at user level).

 ```sh